Tradewest

-Tradewest was an American video game company based in Corsicana, Texas that produced numerous games in the 1980s and early 1990s.
+Tradewest, Inc. was an American video game company based in Corsicana, Texas that produced numerous games in the 1980s and early 1990s.
 The company was the publisher of the Battletoads and Double Dragon series in North America and the PAL region.
+In 1994, the company was acquired by WMS Industries and became Midway Home Entertainment when WMS spun off its video game operations as Midway Games.

-The name was revived in August 2009 by Midway Games's former European subsidiaries which rebranded themselves as Tradewest.
-They inherited the name from the American parent company which had owned the Tradewest trademark since 1996.
+The name was revived in August 2009 when the head of Midway's European subsidiaries acquired the trademark from Midway in the latter's bankruptcy.

 History

 Original company

 Tradewest was founded in 1985 by Leland Cook, his son Byron Cook, and John Rowe.
 Tradewest started out by manufacturing SNK's Alpha Mission arcade game in the United States, followed by Ikari Warriors and Victory Road before shifting away from the coin-op arcade game business to concentrate on the home console market.

-In 1987, Tradewest purchased Cinematronics, a video game developer and manufacturer based in El Cajon, California, whose previous games included Dragon's Lair and Space Ace, and renamed it The Leland Corporation.
+In 1987, Tradewest purchased Cinematronics, a video game developer and manufacturer based in El Cajon, California, whose previous games included Dragon's Lair and Space Ace, and renamed it the Leland Corporation.
 John Rowe was chosen to run the El Cajon office as he already had a successful history in video games as executive vice-president of SNK's U.S division.

-Tradewest operated three companies: Tradewest, Inc, Tradewest International and The Leland Corporation.
+Tradewest operated three companies: Tradewest, Inc, Tradewest International, and the Leland Corporation.
 It released video games in the late 1980s and early 1990s for consoles mainly from Nintendo and Sega.

 In 1994, Tradewest was unsuccessfully sued by Philips Corporation and Lockheed Sanders for an alleged patent infringement in the art of an arcade video game.